aabasova/Seminar/README.md

 <img src="/docs/Statistik.png" width="600" height="400">

 ## Implementation
 The students will get a partially implemented version of this project.
 All the packages and classes will be given.
 Specific classes and methods will be either empty or will return a dummy value.
 The students will have to implement these classes and methods based on the task description.
-The task description can be found in this repository in the file aufgaben.pdf.
+The task description can be found inside the docs folder in the file aufgaben.pdf.
 This repository contains the complete project, thus the solutions of the exercises.

 ## Project Structure
 The project is structured into the following five packages